-All five interns who took part in the 2018 and 2019 programmes have begun jobs at Horwich Farrelly in varied roles, including positions on its facilities services team, intelligence team, reception and in the post room.
+All five interns who took part in the 2018 and 2019 programmes have begun jobs at Horwich Farrelly in varied roles, including positions on its facilities services team, reception and in the post room.

 “Their confidence has developed so much,” Halliwell says.
 “They’re speaking up a lot more now, where at first they were very quiet.
 They’re really enjoying being in work and every one really can’t wait to get back to the office when it’s safe to do so.”

 The current and former interns are also keen to share their positive experiences with the programme.
 “One of the interns who started in January was able to speak about their experiences in a video posted on LinkedIn for Disability Awareness Week.
 At first she didn’t enjoy work at all but now she has a positive outlook and is more proactive,” says Halliwell.